 March 23, 2022

-As comfortable as I was tucked into the hotel bed, I just couldn’t will myself to sleep in late.
+As comfortable as I was tucked into the hotel bed, I couldn’t will myself to sleep in late.
 My body was conditioned to be up early.
-Which was how I found myself wide awake at 5:50 am thinking about everything I needed to do before returning to the trail later today.
+This was how I found myself wide awake at 5:50 am, thinking about everything I needed to do before returning to the trail later today.

-I held off from texting the guys about breakfast until 6:45 am.
-But, just like me, they were awake and famished.
+I held off texting the guys about breakfast until 6:45 am rolled around.
+By then, they were awake and famished just like me.
 The hiker hunger was real, and so was the free breakfast buffet at the Best Western.

 PAYSON

-Our communal breakfast feast was one of the last few things we’d all do together too.
-Mad Max was getting off trail for a 3-4 days to head to Prescott to see some local friends.
-So Volt and I intended to hike north through the Matzatals without him.
+Our communal breakfast feast was one of the last few things we’d all do together.
+Mad Max was getting off trail for three to four days to head to Prescott to see some local friends, so Volt and I intended to hike north through the Matzatals without him.

 If all turned out well, Mad Max would skip that 70-mile section and meet up with us in the town of Pine in a few days’ time.
 And then we’d all continue toward the Utah border.

-But neither Volt nor I was in a huge rush to get back to the trail early though.
-We still needed to head over to the local Safeway grocery store to resupply for the next stretch of trail.
-And we both wanted to make a stop at Rim Runners, which was described as a trail local outfitter.
+But neither Volt nor I were in a huge rush to get back to the trail early.
+We still needed to head to the local Safeway grocery store to resupply for the next stretch of trail.
+And we both wanted to stop at Rim Runners, which was described as a trail local outfitter.

 If I’m being honest, I would never describe Rim Runner in those terms.
 The lady working there was super nice, but this establishment was essentially a trail running store.
 They didn’t carry backpacking gear, fuel canisters, water filters, or any of the essentials an AZT hiker might need.